osxzxso/extension-bookmarker/README.md

 5. **Import/Export Bookmarks**: Import and export all categories and corresponding bookmarks.
 6. **Tagging/Filtering System**: Add multiple tags to each bookmark for improved organization, filtering, and retrieval.
 7. **Sorting Options**: Sort bookmarks in alphabetical (A-Z, Z-A) or chronological (New-Old, Old-New) order.
+8. **Bookmark Notes**: Add personal note to each bookmark for added context and better recall.
+9. **View Extension Details**: View that includes each bookmark's properties and note, as well as marketplace details such as: download count, rating, and last update date.

 Upcoming Features
 -----------------
 1. **Bulk Add/Move/Remove Bookmarks**: Ability to add, move or remove bookmarks in bulk.
 2. **Bulk Add/Remove Categories**: Ability to add or remove categories in bulk.
 3. **Favorites and Prioritization**: Mark bookmarks as favorites or assign them a priority level for easy access to important bookmarks.
-4. **Bookmark Notes**: Add personal notes to each bookmark for added context and better recall.
-5. **Extension Recommendations**: Get recommendations for other extensions you might find useful, based on your current set of bookmarked extensions.
+4. **Extension Recommendations**: Get recommendations for other extensions you might find useful, based on your current set of bookmarked extensions.
-6. **Extension Stats**: Integrate each bookmark's download count, rating, and last update date into the UI.
-7. **Synchronization Across Installations**: Sync data across different installations of Visual Studio Code.
+5. **Synchronization Across Installations**: Sync data across different installations of Visual Studio Code.

 CURRENT VERSION - 1.0.0
 -----------------------